 In addition, Special Collections & Archives preserves and makes accessible, to the University and to the public, a range of historical archives relating to the University.

 Preservation “includes all the managerial and financial considerations including storage and accommodation provisions, staffing levels, policies, techniques and methods involved in preserving library and archive materials and the information contained in them”.
+These activities are designed to minimize the physical, chemical, and technical (bit) deterioration of the archival records, while maintaining access and useability of their informational content.

 SCA materials are digitised to meet the needs of SCA and in support of research, teaching and learning at Queen’s University Belfast.
 We work closely with external vendors to ensure safe digitisation of rare, unique and sometimes vulnerable materials to agreed specifications and timescales.